On Safer Reinforcement Learning for Sedation and Analgesia in Intensive Care

 Lopez-Martinez et al. \cite{RL_morphine_14_actions_D3QN} introduced pain as an observation and proposed dueling double deep Q networks that selected morphine doses from 14 options.
 This work leveraged a larger dataset by curating records from 6,843 stays in MIMIC-III and employed a reward function that valued pain reduction, heart rate, and respiratory rate stability.

 Eghbali et al. \cite{RL_propofol_fentanyl_DDPG, RL_propofol_midazolam_fentanyl_27_actions_DQN} focused on sedation with two continuous actions: a sedative (propofol) and an opioid analgesic (fentanyl).
 The authors extracted records from 1,757 adult patients in MIMIC-IV, and a deep deterministic policy gradient agent was trained to optimize mean arterial pressure.
-They also explored a discrete action space with 27 options: 9 doses for propofol, fentanyl, and midazolam.
+They also explored a discrete action space with 27 combinations of dose changes, including propofol, fentanyl, and midazolam.

 In summary, previous studies considered at most 6,843 ICU stays, represented as sequences of hourly observations that could include vital signs, ventilation status, sedation, pain levels, medication dosages, and demographics.
 Only one study explored two continuous actions, while most assumed discretized interventions (with up to 27 options).
 Some works utilized methods suitable for learning without exploration, such as FQI, yet none explicitly incorporated survival as a constraint or optimization objective, nor modeled the effect of past observations on the patient's current state.